tdilauro/Simplified-wiki/ThirdPartyTODO.md

 * A successful response from the "Get Patron Circulation" API must include a link to the ACSM file for every checked-out <Item>.
 (This way, a patron can check out a book one one device, then read the book on another device.)

-* 3M cannot serve free previews of books, even if the publisher allows for them.

 * The response for "Get Item Details" should include the following information for an item:
   * The genre classification (e.g. "Performing Arts / Business Aspects")
   * The user rating